pytrip/pytripgui/README.rst

     $ pytripgui

 More detailed instruction will available soon.
-Pytrip GUI currently works only with Python 2.7 on Linux.
-We do not support Windows and Python3.x (yet).
+Pytrip GUI currently works only with Python 2.7 on Linux. pytrip GUI do not support Windows and Python3.x (yet).

 More documentation